ahx/openapi_first/README.md

 }
 ```

-### Query parameter validation
+### Parameter validation

-By default OpenapiFirst does not allow additional query parameters and will respond with 400 if additional parameters are sent.
-You can allow additional parameters with `allow_allow_unknown_query_parameters: true`:
+The middleware filteres all top-level query parameters and paths parameters and tries to convert numeric values.
+Meaning, if you have an `:something_id` path with `type: integer`, it will try convert the value to an integer.

-The middleware filteres all top-level query parameters and adds these to the Rack env: `env[OpenapiFirst::QUERY_PARAMS]`.
+Note that is currently does not convert date, date-time or time formats and that conversion is currently on done for path and query parameters, but not for request bodies.

 If you want to forbid _nested_ query parameters you will need to use [`additionalProperties: false`](https://json-schema.org/understanding-json-schema/reference/object.html#properties) in your query parameter JSON schema.

 _OpenapiFirst always treats query parameters like [`style: deepObject`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#style-values), **but** it just works with nested objects (`filter[foo][bar]=baz`) (see [this discussion](https://github.com/OAI/OpenAPI-Specification/issues/1706))._